itzceekay/itzceekay.github.io/README.md

 - Currently reading " Ready player one " by Ernest Cline after "The Martian" and "1984" .

 ### About me :
 Information science grad @ Univerity of North Carolina Chapel Hill .
-Currently looking for summer internship opportunities as Data engineer , Sofware engineer .
+Currently looking for summer internship opportunities , Sofware engineer .
 Worked for IBM as an Application developer for 40 months primarily in Agile and Devops environment.
 ### Skills :
 - [x] Java
 - [x] Python